 If you're planning to sell your home and think a complete kitchen overhaul automatically means a great return on your investment, think again.
 Spending tens of thousands on your kitchen may actually decrease your profit on a home sale.
 According to the 2021 Cost vs. Value report from Remodeling, you'll likely recoup 60 to 80 percent of your investment.
 That major kitchen overhaul will increase the sale value of the home, but not by as much as you spent.

 On the bright side, a brand-new, state-of-the-art kitchen can mean far more interested buyers, so your home may sell quicker provided that the rest of the home is in similar shape.
 If a bidding war takes place in a hot market, you could sell your home for more than the perceived market value.

 Even minor updates such as fresh paint and refaced cabinets can increase the visual appeal of the kitchen, which means more potential buyers may be willing to pay a fair price compared to a kitchen that looks terribly outdated and needs a lot of work.

 How to Save Money

-Update the look of functional but outdated appliances with stainless steel paint, stick-on film or magnetic cut-to-size sheets to save hundreds if not thousands of dollars.
-The paint requires a clean surface and goes on as thin, light coats applied with a roller.
+Update the look of functional but outdated appliances with stainless steel paint, stick-on film, or magnetic cut-to-size sheets to save hundreds if not thousands of dollars.
+The paint requires a clean surface and goes on as thin, light coats that are applied with a roller.
 The end result resembles a brushed steel surface.
 The stick-on sheets work like contact paper and must be cut to size.
 The magnetic version, usually for dishwasher fronts, also must be cut to size.

 Save even more money by doing at least some of the renovation work yourself.
 Even if you choose not to do major projects such as electrical work or flooring, jobs such as painting the walls and ceiling or adding a backsplash can be learned and completed relatively easily, omitting some of the labor costs.